 Then, in August, just before school was to start, coach Hawkes stopped by our house and had a brief and very serious conversation with my father, in our driveway.
 He had been told by our new superintendent that he would keep his job for the coming year as a drivers ed teacher but that his status as a coach was still uncertain; coaching was what he wanted to do, and he couldn’t stay without a guarantee; and he had been offered a coaching job in Greeneville, Tennessee; and he had accepted.
 My father reported that he had wanted to tell me all this in person but was too emotional to do so, and I watched him drive off in his VW bus, unaware that within moments I’d learn that he was no longer my coach, that I’d never see him again.

 I graduated from Graham High School: Top Ten senior, a Morehead Scholarship finalist, and captain of the Red Devils’ tennis and basketball (co-captain with Brad Evans, who went on to play basketball at North Carolina Central and was later elected to the Alamance / Burlington Schools Board of Education) teams.
-I was also president of the student body during Alamance County’s first year of integration, which, among other thing, wiped out high school sports records for GHS and Central Alamance High School, the previously all-black county high school.
-Alamance was one of two school systems in the state that used the local African-American high school after integration as an integrated high school.
+I was also president of the student body during Alamance County’s first year of integration, which, among other thing, wiped out high school sports records for both the white and African-American high schools.
+Alamance was one of two school systems in the state that used the local African-American high school after integration as its integrated high school.

 In the fall, for the Daily Tar Heel, I covered fencing, gymnastics, and freshman football.